Anas36Dev/Anas36Dev/README.md

   - I'm Anas36, aka Pierre.
   - I'm a French IT student from France.
   - I share my projects on [GitHub](https://github.com/Anas36Dev) or on my [Discord](https://discord.gg/BWyKCCyPsq) when I think they can be like by other.
-  - I develop in different languages such as Lua, Java, Python, C++, HTML & CSS and JavaScript.
+  - I work in different languages such as Lua, Java, Python, C++, HTML & CSS and JavaScript.

 ## 💡 You can find me on differently projects like
   - [F&A Shop](https://discord.gg/UDMmFfauTt) (A FiveM shop in collaboration with Florian-1801 as Founder)